capitalone/DataProfiler/README.md

 pip install -r feature_branch/requirements-reports.txt
 ```

-5. And finally, from the root of `dataprofiler`, run the following commands to generate the sphinx documentation:
+5. And finally, from the root of `DataProfiler`, run the following commands to generate the sphinx documentation:
 ```bash
 cd docs/
 python update_documentation.py